Frequently Asked Questions

 - Register, it’s Easy

 Each person’s health information is personal and sensitive, and protecting this information is extremely important.
 Federal laws (HIPAA) govern who has access to personal health information and how this information can be used.
 If you wish to have access to the personal health information of a covered family member age 18 or older, have him/her complete the HIPAA Authorization to Release Information form and mail it to us.
+Or, complete the request through Online Member Services.

 A member’s health insurance information can change frequently.
 The questionnaire verifies any other healthcare coverage you may currently have or have had in the past.
 It is important for BCBSWY to maintain the correct insurance information for you and your family so we can process your claims accurately and in a timely fashion.